- How long and demanding is the route?

 - What fish swim in the Radovna River?

 The most common fish in the river are brown trout (Salmo trutta m.
-Fario), brook trout ( Salvelinus fontinalis ) and rainbow trout ( Oncorhynchus mykiss ).
+Fario), brook trout (Salvelinus fontinalis ) and rainbow trout ( Oncorhynchus mykiss ).
 Fishing in the gorge is forbidden.
 More information about fishing in the Radovna River can be found at: https://www.ribiskekarte.si/zavod-za-ribistvo-slovenije/radovna-2

-- Who can I contact with a complaint?
+- How do I lodge a complaint?

 - Which river flows through the gorge and where does it flow?